tikv/website/content/deep-dive/resource-scheduling/simulator.md

 In general, when there is a lack of resources or the problem is hard to reproduce, we might consider using the simulator.

-A simulation for the scheduling problem in the distributed system usually consists of the following steps:
+The simulation of scheduling problems in a distributed system usually consists of the following steps:

 1. Define the system model of the simulator.
 2. Set up the simulation environment.
 3. Run the simulation.
-4. Inspect the result to check whether it is in line with the expectation.
+4. Inspect the result to check whether it is in line with expectations.

 The first step is mainly to figure out which part of your system you want to simulate.
 And the model should be as simple as possible.
 In the second step, you should set up the environment including the scale of your system and the characteristics of the workload.
 In the third step, the simulation will run and provide the scheduling output.
-In the final step, you can check the result and dig into the scheduling problem if the result is not as expected.
+In the final step, you can check the result and dig into the scheduling problems if the result is not as expected.

 ## PD Simulator

 In PD, we also need a simulator to locate a scheduling problem.
-The simulator can be used to simulate a large-scale cluster and scenarios with different users.
+The PD simulator can be used to simulate a large-scale cluster and scenarios with different users.

-And for some special scenarios, we can keep them so that we can quickly verify the correctness of the scheduling in PD under different scenarios when we reconstruct the code or add some new features in the future.
+For some special scenarios, we can keep their cases in the simulator so that we can quickly verify the correctness of the scheduling in PD under different scenarios when we reconstruct the code or add some new features in the future.
 Without the simulator, if we want to reproduce some scenarios, we need to apply for machines, load data, and then wait for the scheduling.
 It is tedious and might waste a lot of time.

 ### Architecture